Our Complete Guide To Idaho State Hot Springs Map

 These remote hot springs, perhaps best done as an overnight backpack, are nothing short of amazing.
 After a 5 mile hike and a river crossing you’ll be rewarded with splendid views and a delicious hot soak.

 An overnight stay makes these hot springs even better.
-There’s great treed camping nearby and a soak under the stars is a magical experience.
+There’s great camping nearby and a soak under the stars is a magical experience.

 Red River Hot Springs

 Located along the west end of the Magruder Corridor, Red River Hot Springs sit deep in Idaho alongside two of the largest wilderness areas in the lower 48, about 3.5 million acres to be exact.

 You can drive directly to the springs and there’s even a small lodge that offers meals along with rooms and cabins for rent.
 In addition, camping and RV parking are available.

 The springs have an outdoor geothermal swimming pool and outdoor hot spring tub.
 Perfect after a long day exploring the endless outdoor activities the area offers.

 The Red River Hot Springs are located about 75 miles from Grangeville Idaho and are a perfect stopping point along the Idaho Scenic Byways.